bucaps/marss-riscv-images/README.md

   ```
   $ xz -d -k -T 0 riscv32.img.xz
   ```
-- Run riscvemu using the provided config file
+- Run MARSS-RISCV using the provided config file
   ```
-  $ riscvemu32 riscvemu.cfg
+  $ marss-riscv riscvemu.cfg
   ```

 Note that the file system on the disk image has almost no space.
 To